aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 ## Going further

-In order to facilitate the management of permissions on the access to this different accounts we suggest to setup an SSO portal following the steps described bellow.
+In order to facilitate the management of permissions on the access to these different accounts we suggest to setup an SSO portal following the steps described below.
 That's going to give you the capability to centrally manage and access your different AWS account with a single identity (login and password) or even delegate this to a third party provider such as Google Workspace (GSuite).

-Staying with IAM users and groups would means not getting a central portal with a single identity and would force you to remember the different account ID and role to login into:
+Staying with IAM users and groups would mean not getting a central portal with a single identity and would force you to remember the different account ID and role to login into:

 ![A diagram showing IAM sign in page versus SSO one](../../doc/sign-in-iam-vs-sso.png)

-*Whatch this quick presentation video to learn more:*
+*Watch this quick presentation video to learn more:*

 <a href="https://www.youtube.com/watch?v=_qNkFxp1Z_k" target="_blank">
     <img src="https://img.youtube.com/vi/_qNkFxp1Z_k/hqdefault.jpg"  alt="AWS Single Sign On video"/>